microrobotics/RS485-TH/Reading-Data-from-RS485.md-TH.md

 **How to read Data from the Sensor**

-Modbus request consist of a 8 Byte Header
+Modbus request consist of a 8 Byte Header.

 Slave ID (2 bytes) | Command(2 bytes) | Data (4 bytes) | CRC (4 bytes)
 |:--------:|:--------:|:-------:|:---------:|